Bex32/Pwn-Notes/ROP.md

 		payload += p64(syscall)

 ```

-# ret2csu(no sufficient gadgets to set rdi,rsi,rdx can be found)   not finished/ in progress
+# ret2csu(no sufficient gadgets to set rdi,rsi,rdx can be found   not finished/ in progress
 ```
 		the `__libc_csu_init` function is responsible to initialize libc files. in this function there are some interesting gadgets we can use.

 		first gadget let us controll some registers with pop
+		POPGADGET:

 		```
      		__libc_csu_init+90	POP        RBX
         	__libc_csu_init+91	POP        RBP